JoshOrndorff/recipes/src/advanced/econsecurity.md

 Substrate developers need to **stay cognizant of the price paid for resource usage** within the runtime.
 This can be unintuitive for former smart contract developers previously abstracting out the cost of individual operations and relying on conditional reversion.

-Substrate is a bit more hands-on.
+Indeed, Substrate is a bit more hands-on.
 When storage changes occur within a runtime function, they are not automatically reverted if the function panics thereafter.
 For this reason, it is imperative that any resource used by a transaction must explicitly be paid for within the module.
 For more details, check out [the tcr tutorial's best practices](https://docs.substrate.dev/docs/tcr-tutorial-best-practices): *If the resources used might be dependent on transaction parameters or pre-existing on-chain state, then your in-module fee structure must adapt accordingly.*

 So how do we design a robust in-module fee structure?
 In the [`utxo-workshop`](https://github.com/nczhu/utxo-workshop), the difference between inputs and outputs for valid transactions is distributed evenly among the authority set.
 This pattern demonstrates one approach for incentivizing validation via a floating transaction fee which varies in cost according to the value of the native currency and the relative size/activity of the validator set.